 Another change occurs around four months.
 You will notice that when your baby is hungry, they get excited when they either hear or see you preparing a bottle or positioning to breastfeed.
 They become AWARE that a feeding is about to happen and recognize events that immediately precede a meal.

 That same awareness occurs around sleep.
 When she feels sleepy, your baby becomes aware of events that lead up to sleep.
 If that event is eating, then she will believe that EATING precedes SLEEPING.
 If that event is rocking with a parent to sleep or laying in a parent’s arms, then they learn that rocking or being held is the key to falling asleep.

 The final piece of the puzzle

 This increased awareness of sleep associations is likely the origin of the four month sleep regression.
-You see that actually it is not a regression, but rather an AWARENESS of how to fall asleep.
+You see that the 4 month sleep regression actually is not a regression, but rather an AWARENESS of how to fall asleep.
 If you always put your baby down in the crib when tired, they will learn that resting in a crib is how to fall asleep.
 If you play music and put the baby in the crib, the baby will expect music and a crib to fall asleep.
 And if you always feed your baby to sleep, then feeding becomes the key to falling asleep.

 Unlike when they were newborns, if you always put your four-month-old baby in the crib AFTER they fall asleep, they will eventually sense that something is different, and they will wake up.
 Imagine if you fall asleep in your bed and then wake up to find yourself on the front lawn.
 You will think to yourself, “WHAT ON EARTH JUST HAPPENED?”
 Then you will stomp back into the house and find your bed in order to go back to sleep.